cladg92/Pokedex_app/README.md

 ## Set up

 - Clone the repository running `git clone https://github.com/cladg92/Pokedex_app.git` in the terminal.
-- Head to the project folder and install dependencies with `npm install`.
+- Open the index.html file in the browser.